Matheus-Thurler/test-site-studio/content/en/articles/launch-your-portfolio.md

 ---
-title: Finally launch your portfolio
+title: "Commands You Need to Know "
-date: 20/10/2023
+date: 20/01/2025
 description: Aiming for perfectionism is a very good state of mind.
 On the other hand, working until perfectionism is 100% can also be bad.
 Here are some tips to help you get your portfolio off the ground.
 tags:
-  - Portfolio
   - Development
-  - Design
   - Productivity
+  - Kubernetes
 image: https://media-site-matheus-nuxt.s3.amazonaws.com/kubectl.jpeg
 readingTime: "5"
 ---